Ayeshanimra015/Breast-cancer-detection-using-image-processing-techniques/README.md

 # Breast-cancer-detection-using-image-processing-techniques
 In this project, I developed a deep learning model using image processing techniques to accurately detect breast cancer and predict its stage.
-The workflow included key stages such as image preprocessing, segmentation, feature extraction, classification, and detection. from tkinter import * import sqlite3 import os
+The workflow included key stages such as image preprocessing, segmentation, feature extraction, classification, and detection.
+1. Image Preprocessing
+  - Enhanced mammogram images by applying grayscale conversion and Gaussian filtering to reduce noise and improve image clarity, making feature extraction more effective.
+2.Segmentation
+  - Applied thresholding and region-based segmentation to isolate regions of interest (ROIs) that could potentially represent cancerous tissues, allowing the model to focus on relevant areas of the mammogram.
+3.Feature Extraction
+  - Used Convolutional Neural Networks (CNN) to automatically extract critical features such as texture, shape, and edge patterns from the segmented regions, differentiating between normal and abnormal tissues.
+4. Classification
+  - Implemented a CNN-based model to classify the extracted features into cancerous and non-cancerous categories.
+5.Detection
+  - The model further predicted the stage of the cancer, ranging from stage 0 (early detection) to stage 4 (advanced cancer), based on the features extracted from the mammogram.
+  - This detection allowed for precise identification of the cancer’s progression, helping clinicians assess the stage and tailor treatment accordingly.
+This model is developed using Deep learning, Machine learning algorithms and Image processing techniques with an accuracy rate of 91%. from tkinter import * import sqlite3 import os